veertuinc/gitlab-runner/README.md

 Copy the file to /usr/local/bin/gitlab-runner.

-Give the file run permissions
+Give the file run permission

 You can also follow the additional instructions in the <a href="https://docs.gitlab.com/runner/install/linux-manually.html">gitlab installation instructions</a>